 Gross Internal Floor area (GIFA): is the whole enclosed area of a building within the external walls taking each floor into account and excluding the thickness of the external walls.

 Homes England: Homes England is the Government’s national housing and regeneration agency for England.
 It provides investment for new affordable housing and to improve existing social housing, as well as for regenerating land.
-It is also the regulator for social housing providers in England.

 Indexation: Indexation can be done to adjust for the effects of inflation, cost of living, or input prices over time, or to adjust for different prices and costs in different geographic areas.